 These are the artists who are present on the vinyl:

-At the moment Muro Sur is planning an exhibition called “I saw it by ear” that will unfold and continue the project Écfrasis in Amsterdam.
+At the moment Muro Sur is planning an exhibition called “I saw it by ear” that will unfold and continue the project Écfrasis in Amsterdam 2021.
 A sound landscape will echo the voices and translate them throughout the space.
 In addition to this sound installation, the two vinyls will be shown together with transcriptions and documentation.
 A series of podcasts, made together with Radio Ja Ja Ja Nee Nee Nee, with discussions around the concept of ekphrasis, conversations about independent art spaces and their stories, voices from the artists in the project and reactions from Amsterdam based artists will be streamed from the exhibition.
-The opening will take place the frist week of August 2021, at the gallery ROZENSTRAAT, a rose is a rose is a rose, in Amsterdam.
+The opening will take place the first week of November 2021, at the gallery ROZENSTRAAT, a rose is a rose is a rose, in Amsterdam.

 “I saw it by ear” is shaped in collaboration with curator Madelon van Schie and the design and architecture studio Cookies (Federico Martelli).